Blog

 • Lightdash can be self-hosted or fully hosted by Lightdash.
 The fully hosted option is not free.

-• An unlimited number of users can be added to the project, with unlimited number of charts and dashboards
+• An unlimited number of users can be added to the project, with an unlimited number of charts and dashboards

-• Integration with GitHub, Gitlab & dbt
+• Robust integration with GitHub, Gitlab & dbt

 • Access management, dedicated account manager, advanced support, and SSO for the enterprise version.

-Before diving into the list, you might want to check out Holistics.
-To be fully transparent, Holistics is not an open-source BI tool - but possesses similar flexibility and ease of use.
+To be fully transparent, Holistics is not an open source BI tool - but possesses similar flexibility and ease of use.

-Holistics comes with a code-based modeling layer with self-service data exploration.
 Holistics is 100% cloud-based, provides a centralized data modeling approach for BI teams, and empowers business users who don’t know SQL can do true self-service.

 Similar to Lightdash and Looker, Holistics is also dev-friendly: You can write code (DSL) to define your analytics logic, and check them into Git version control for better governance, or sync your logic with dbt integration.
 Plus, it has a pay-as-you-go pricing model so it's risk-free.